Mohammadreza-Beygifard/todo_list/README.md

 ### Overview

 The `TaskController` class defines endpoints for managing tasks.
 It provides functionalities to retrieve, create, update, and delete tasks.
+The `AuthenticationController` class defines the endpoints to register users and log into the application.

 ### Authentication